 - Death – In the most extreme scenarios, fatal injuries can occur.
 If a loved one has lost their life to a truck accident, ensure to contact an experienced wrongful death attorney in Minneapolis.

 If you or a loved one were involved in a truck accident, it is imperative to seek medical attention as soon as possible.
 Medical professionals can tend to the injuries suffered and provide a medical report.
-This medical report will be a main source for a potential injury claim.
+This medical report will be the main source for a potential injury claim.
 Always ensure to see a doctor after an accident occurs.
-In certain instances the symptoms of an injury can be delayed.
+In certain instances, the symptoms of an injury can be delayed.

 What Is The Time Limit to File a Claim For Truck Accident Injuries in Minnesota?

 After a truck accident injury, it is advisable to contact an experienced attorney early in the process.
-The longer an individual waits to file a claim, the less details that person may remember.
+The longer an individual waits to file a claim, the fewer details that person may remember.
 Contact an attorney to ensure no deadlines are missed and the facts are recorded.